ha3an/ha3an.github.io/_pages/ssnd.md

 <div class="container">
   <h1>Speaker Separation via Neural Diarization (SSND) Demo</h1>
   <p>We introduce the SSND framework, a novel approach that seamlessly integrates speaker diarization with speaker separation, making it well-suited for speaker-attributed ASR.
 Our SSND framework achieves state-of-the-art performance for speaker-attributed ASR on LibriCSS dataset.
-Here, we showcase the capabilities of our state-of-the-art convesational speaker separation framework.</p>
+Here, we showcase the capabilities of our state-of-the-art convesational speaker separation framework. <a href="http://web.cse.ohio-state.edu/~wang.77/papers/TPWXW.interspeech23.pdf">Read More</a> </p>

   <div class="demo-section">
     <h2>Example 1: Handling 3-fold speech overlap</h2>